BabooPan/cdk-nyan-cat-on-ec2/README.md

 ## Steps

+There's 3 architecture to host the nyan-cat application:

+1. `cdk-web`: On-Demand EC2 Instance.
+2. `cdk-web-spot`: Spot EC2 Instance with EIP.
+3. `cdk-web-alb-spot`: Spot AutoScaling Group with ALB.

+You can view the available templates with `cdk ls`.

-Deploy with `cdk deploy`, and hold the seconds, the endpoint of website would print out.
+Deploy with `cdk deploy TEMPLATE_NAME`, and hold the seconds, the endpoint of website would print out.

 ![cdk-deploy](./images/cdk-deploy.png)